-Thirty-four percent (34%) of voters nationwide rate the U.S. health care system as good or excellent.
-That’s right in the middle of a narrow range measured over the past ten months.
-Since August, regular polling by ScottRasmussen.com has shown the number offering such a positive assessment has stayed between 30% and 38% (see topline trends).
+Thirty-nine percent (39%) of voters nationwide rate the U.S. health care system as good or excellent.
+That’s the highest rating yet measured in dozens of polls conducted over the past year.
+Previously, regular polling by ScottRasmussen.com had shown the number offering such a positive assessment has stayed between 30% and 38% (see topline trends).